Maudy Ayunda: 2018–2020: Oxygen

-2021–2022: Losmen Bu Broto & The Hidden Tapes: Vol. 1
+2021–2022: Losmen Bu Broto and The Hidden Tapes: Vol. 1

 Upon her return to Indonesia, Ayunda was cast in Losmen Bu Broto, playing as Jeng Sri.
 She also wrote and performed the soundtrack, collaborating with Danilla Riyadi.
 Directed by Ifa Isfansyah and Eddi Cahyono, the movie was released in 2021 and led to several nominations for Ayunda including her first Piala Citra nominations in the 2022 Indonesia Film Festival (FFI): Best Supporting Female Character for her role as Jeng Sri and Best Theme Song Creator for the song "Semakin Jauh" which she sang together with Danilla.

 In addition to film, Ayunda also released her mini album The Hidden Tapes: Vol 1 in 2021.
 Through this mini album that she prepared throughout her time in Stanford University, Ayunda aimed to produce a work that is honest and true to herself.
 The mini album features three songs, each one telling different stories with one umbrella theme: women who accept, confront and empower.
 The idea came from her reflections on her career as a singer-songwriter after graduating.

-The first song "Don’t Know Why" was released in July 2021, deep diving into the feelings of numbness in relationships which serves as a reminder for women to recognise their capability in redefining their own paths and love stories.
+The first song "Don’t Know Why" was released in July 2021, deep diving into the feelings of numbness in relationships, which serves as a reminder for women to recognise their capability in redefining their own paths and love stories.
 The second song "Not for Us", released in August 2021", is a realisation that there are relationships that can't last forever and that it is an inevitable thing.
-The final song "Heartless" was released October 2021, voicing women's strength and their ability to write and own their stories.
+The final song "Heartless" was released in October 2021, voicing women's strength and their ability to write and own their stories.

 Aside from her mini album, Ayunda also collaborated with Dee Lestari on a song titled "Awal Mula", which is the soundtrack for Dee Lestari's novel Rapijali.